Road bike tire pressure: Tips for optimal performance and comfort

 Road surface

 On a brand-new super-smooth road surface, a road bike with higher tire pressure will generally roll faster.
-However on rough roads, that changes.
-If the tire pressure is too high, the tire can’t absorb the jolts and vibrations from the uneven surface, affecting the bike’s ride quality, your comfort, and how fast you can go.
-When planning your route, always take into account the surfaces you will be riding on – this will let you adjust the tire pressure accordingly.
+However, on rough roads that changes.
+If your road bike tire pressure is too high, the tire can’t absorb the jolts and vibrations from the uneven surface, affecting the bike’s ride quality, your comfort and how fast and far you can ultimately go.

 The rider contributes the majority of the overall system weight.
-That means that you should base your tire pressure on your weight, while also taking the weight of your setup into account.
-This is especially important in bikepacking, for example, where your extra luggage can increase the total system weight by several pounds.
+That means that you should base your pressure for road bike tires on your weight, while also taking the weight of your setup into account.
+This is especially important in bikepacking, for example, where every gram is painstakingly considered and your extra luggage can increase the total system weight by several kilograms (For more detailed tips on gravel bike tire pressure, check out our guide on optimizing your setup).
 Without tweaking air pressure, the handling, comfort, and puncture resistance of your bike will suffer.
-Heavy riders should pump more air into their tires than lighter ones.
-It’s a good idea to inflate the front wheel less than the rear wheel, because the rear wheel carries more weight.

 Tire width

-Rather than just going ahead and adjusting your tire pressure based on guesswork, it helps to take a look at the sidewall of the tire beforehand.
-The sidewall displays the standardised ETRTO tire size as well as information on the recommended maximum and minimum tire pressure.
-Too high a pressure makes riding uncomfortable, whereas too little pressure causes increased wear.
-Compared to a touring bike with tires between 37-52 mm, road bike tires are narrower and generate less drag.
-For decades, pro cyclists used tires that were around 20 mm wide.
+Compared to a touring bike with tires between 37-52mm, road bike tires are narrower and generate less drag.
+For decades, pro cyclists used tires that were around 20mm wide.
 However in recent years, the advantages of extremely narrow tires have been disproven.
-Nowadays, the trend is going towards wider tires, with the most prevalent widths being 25 or 28 mm.
+Nowadays, the trend is going towards wider tires, with the most prevalent widths being 25 or 28mm.
 When you accelerate on a road bike, you can really feel the lightness of the tires – their low rotating mass – compared to heavier MTB or touring bike tires.

 Tire construction